ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

 # IPython clusters: customization -- using

-Now we should be able to start a cluster using this profile under the *IPython Clusters* tab; select the number of engines corresponding to the number of tasks you specified in ipcluster_config.py (48 in this case).
+Now we should be able to start a cluster using this profile under the *IPython Clusters* tab, as follows.

+Select the number of engines corresponding to the number of tasks you specified in ipcluster_config.py (48 in this case).

 Then start a Notebook and connect to the cluster.